Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Abstract

 \section{Abstract}

 Regularization plays a crucial role in machine learning models, especially for deep neural networks.
-The existing regularization techniques mainly reply on the i.i.d. assumption and only employ the information of the current sample, without the leverage of neighboring information between samples.
-In this work, we propose a general regularizer called Patch-level Neighborhood Interpolation~(\textbf{Pani}) that fully exploits the relationship between samples.
-Furthermore, by explicitly constructing a patch-level graph in the different network layers and interpolating the neighborhood features to refine the representation of the current sample, our Patch-level Neighborhood Interpolation can then be applied to enhance two popular regularization strategies, namely Virtual Adversarial Training (VAT) and MixUp, yielding their neighborhood versions.
-The first derived \textbf{Pani VAT} presents a novel way to construct non-local adversarial smoothness by incorporating patch-level interpolated perturbations.
-In addition, the \textbf{Pani MixUp} method extends the original MixUp regularization to the patch level and then can be developed to MixMatch, achieving the state-of-the-art performance.
-Finally, extensive experiments are conducted to verify the effectiveness of the Patch-level Neighborhood Interpolation in both supervised and semi-supervised settings.
+The existing regularization techniques mainly rely on the i.i.d. assumption and only consider the knowledge from the current sample, without the leverage of the neighboring relationship between samples.
+In this work, we propose a general regularizer called \textbf{Patch-level Neighborhood Interpolation~(Pani)} that conducts a non-local representation in the computation of networks.
+Our proposal explicitly constructs patch-level graphs in different layers and then linearly interpolates neighborhood patch features, serving as a general and effective regularization strategy.
+Further, we customize our approach into two kinds of popular regularization methods, namely Virtual Adversarial Training (VAT) and MixUp as well as its variants.
+The first derived \textbf{Pani VAT} presents a novel way to construct non-local adversarial smoothness by employing patch-level interpolated perturbations.
+The second derived \textbf{Pani MixUp} method extends the MixUp, and achieves superiority over MixUp and competitive performance over state-of-the-art variants of MixUp method with a significant advantage in computational efficiency.
+Extensive experiments have verified the effectiveness of our Pani approach in both supervised and semi-supervised settings.